 Walking in Costa Rica

-Pedestrians are not given the right of way when crossing streets, make sure to be aware and wait until traffic has subsided before attempting to walk to the other side of the road.
+Pedestrians are not given the right of way when crossing streets (or in general).
+Make sure to be aware and wait until traffic has subsided before attempting to walk to the other side of the road.
+Wear colorful or light colored clothes that make you very visible, and avoid walking on the side of the road at night.

 Costa Rica’s Ocean Currents